 Report Writing

-Report writing is an important practice.
-Reports are written for several purposes and thus follow the format respectively that suits the best to the requirement of the criterion and the nature of the purpose it meant to cater.
+thus follow the format respectively that suits the best to the requirement of

 Types of Reports: